exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 }
 ```

-## Create Builder for Exonum Node With Timestamping
+## Create Builder for Exonum Node with Timestamping

 As the final step of configuring the backend of our Timestamping Service, we
 add the [src/main.rs][src/main.rs] file, which lets us launch an Exonum node
 with additional services.

-In this file we import Exonum, its Configuration service, the Time oracle which
+In this file we import Exonum, its Configuration Service, the Time Oracle which
 will provide the current time values and the Timestamping Service itself.

 ```rust